 Additional Sources for Effectiveness Ratings and Use:

 Some adolescent-specific studies on the pill have shown that it is less effective for adolescents in typical use than it is for adults.
-One study found that teens' ability to use the pill properly was as low as only 45% with the first three months of use, and 33% with one year of use.
+One study found that teens' ability to use the pill properly was as low as only 45% with the first three months of use, and only 33% with one year of use.
 So, if you're going to use the pill, as with other methods, be sure you study up on what proper use means and make it a goal to stick to it as best you can.
 If you're not sure you can take it correctly every single day, you can always back up with condoms: that gives you nearly 100% effectiveness and STI protection the pill does not provide.

-The What, the Why, the Where, the When, and the How-to: The combination pill is called that because it uses two synthetic hormones -- estrogen and progestin -- to prevent pregnancy through an oral medication.
-Those hormones work in three ways: to prevent ovulation, to thicken cervical mucus to make sperm less able to get into the cervix, and by making the lining of the uterus thinner and thus, less hospitable for a fertilized egg to implant in.
+The What, the Why, the Where, the When, and the How-to: The combination pill is called that because it uses two synthetic hormones -- an estrogen and a progestin -- to prevent pregnancy through an oral medication.
+Those hormones work in three ways: to prevent ovulation, to thicken cervical mucus so sperm cells are less able to get to or into the cervix, and by making the lining of the uterus less hospitable for a fertilized egg to implant in.
 It works in all three of those ways to basically provide backup in case one of its mechanisms doesn't work at a given time.

 The combination pill is one of the most thoroughly researched and studied medications in history, so when your doctor makes sure you don't have any health conditions which would make the pill not-great for you, you can rest assured you are taking a method well-proven to be safe.
 However, certain people should not usually take the pill, such as smokers, those over 35, and those who are breastfeeding, diabetic or have a history of high blood pressure, cardiovascular disorders or high cholesterol.
 Be sure to discuss your health history and any current health issues with your healthcare provider so that they can be sure the pill is safe for you.